SPECIAL FRONTIER FORCE-OPERATION EAGLE-LIBERATION WAR OF BANGLADESH 1971-72:

 4. Prevention of Wound Infection : Wounds break the barriers against bacteria.
 Bandages should not be applied carelessly.
 When applied properly, bandages arrest bleeding, prevent disturbance of the wound by foreign objects and prevents further contamination.
 Battle wounds get easily contaminated.
 Before clinical evidence of infection, early administration of antibiotics is useful.
 I had orally administered Tetracycline tablets, a broad-spectrum antibiotic with very good results.

 The lives of the seriously wounded soldiers depend upon the professional skills of the Medical Officer and other medical personnel deployed at the Battalion level.
-I had served as a Medical Officer at a Battalion level during the Indo-Pak War of 1971, and had later trained in a Field Hospital in providing support to an Infantry Division, and in a Medical Battalion that was providing medical support to an Armoured Division.
+I served as a Medical Officer at a Battalion level during the India-Pakistan War of 1971, and later served in a Field Hospital providing support to an Infantry Division, and in a Medical Battalion providing medical support to an Armoured Division.
 I had also used this experience in serving the Land Forces of the Sultanate of Oman.
-The need for the best trained men in the most ‘FORWARD’ location where the greatest test of ability is made remains the Greatest Challenge for the Army Medical Corps.
+The need for the best trained men in the most ‘FORWARD’ location where the greatest test of ability is made remains the greatest challenge for the Army Medical Corps.
 AMC must orient its policy and training to achieve this end.
-AMC must apportion training time of the Medical Officer so that a maximum training occurs in the Combat Zone in providing initial Resuscitative Care to the Battle Casualty.
+AMC must apportion training time of the Medical Officer so that a maximum training occurs in acquiring the skills to provide initial care to the battle casualty in the combat zone.
 To supervise the training of the medical care support personnel, the Medical Officer should also be trained to acquire the professional skills that are used by a Nursing Assistant and an Ambulance Assistant.
 In the Art of Battle-Field Medicine, no job is a small job.

 Please feel free to share this page with your friends and others who may care about preserving the lives of the battle wounded persons.